uday721/UnityExercise/README.md

 The new game, React To Color is game similar to Original game React with some extra features.
 - **How to play** - The main scene is set to run the new game ReactToColor, so just hit the play button in the unity editor.
 - **Goal** - The player has to respond to the green stimulus and abstain from red stimulus.
-- **Code Structure** - Necessary parameters for implementing  the extra features is given by xml file, the logic is implemented in ReactTOColor.cs
+- **Code Structure** - Necessary parameters for implementing  the extra features is given by xml file, the logic is implemented in ReactTOColor.cs.
+Developer has the ability to edit stim random position range and fixed position in editor.
 - **Design changes and Future Implementations** - I changed the positive stimulus color from white to green, reason is green and red are more clearly differentiable than white and red.
 The stimulus position is at random(conditions apply), so I think using mouse click rather than key board to record response would be more interactive and immersive.

 # Thank you